jd/tenacity/README.rst

         print "Wait 2^x * 1000 milliseconds between each retry, up to 10 seconds, then 10 seconds afterwards"

 Then again, it's hard to beat exponential backoff when retrying distributed services and other remote endpoints.

 .. code-block:: python

     @retry(wait=wait_combine(wait_fixed(3), wait_jitter(2)))
     def wait_fixed_jitter():
-        print "Wait at least 3 seconds and add up to 2 seconds of random delay"
+        print "Wait at least 3 seconds, and add up to 2 seconds of random delay"

 We have a few options for dealing with retries that raise specific or general exceptions, as in the cases here.

 .. code-block:: python